dks50217/dks50217/README.md

 - 🔭 I’m currently working on **online game plugin**

-- 👯 I’m looking to collaborate on **Institute of Industrial Engineering T**
+- 👯 I’m looking to collaborate on **Institute of Industrial Engineering Tool**

 - 💬 Ask me about **.NET,vue**